cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 - monitors the bit error rate of the signal at the ingress and egress points in the network
 - OLT also terminates an optical supervisory channel (OSC)

-Transponders typically  constitute the bulk of the cost, footprint, and power consumption in an OLT.
+Transponders typically constitute the **bulk of the cost, footprint, and power consumption in an OLT**.
 Therefore, reducing the number of transponders, helps minimize both the cost and the size of the equipment deployed.

 ![[101.png]]